mattfwood/tailwind-props/README.md

 ## TO DO:
 #### (From Highest to Lowest Priority)

+### Pass down all props, but filter out tailwind props

 ### Figure out how to resolve overlapping utility prop names

 In tailwind, this is valid: